 What Irish People Think of “Top of the Morning to You”

-A more natural greeting in Ireland would be simply:
+A more natural set of greetings in Hiberno-English would be:

 You can learn these and more through our How to Say Hi in Irish Guide.